‘Star Wars: Rebels’ Season 4: New Evidence On Ahsoka’s Return As A Force Wielder

 As more similarities with Bendu are being unearthed, fans are given more reasons to believe that not only Ahsoka survived her battle with Vader, but she is also coming back a full-on Force wielder in Star Wars: Rebels Season 4.

-Fans will remember that Ahsoka replaced her green lightsabers with white ones (the color represents a Force-sensitive being is in between the light and the dark side) after she left the Jedi circle.
-This is her sending the message that like Bendu, she embodies both the clashing sides of the Force.
+Fans will remember that Ahsoka replaced her green lightsabers with white ones (the color represents a Force-sensitive being who is in between the light and the dark side) after she left the Jedi circle.
+This is her sending the message that like Bendu, she embodies both of the clashing sides of the Force.

-More to the point, supervising director and producer Dave Filoni also showed off artwork in a panel that strongly hinted Ahsoka is not done with Star Wars: Rebels with Season 4 expected to mark her triumphant comeback.
+More to the point, supervising director and producer Dave Filoni also showed off artwork in a panel that strongly hinted Ahsoka is not done with Star Wars: Rebels, and Season 4 is expected to mark her triumphant return.

 In the images, Ahsoka appears to be guided by a convor as she transitions into a new world and is set to come out as a Force wielder, although nothing is set in stone yet at the moment.

-Despite this, Filoni promised at last year’s Star Wars Celebration as quoted by TV Web that Ahsoka is returning to Star Wars: Rebels.
+Despite this, Filoni promised at last year’s Star Wars Celebration, as quoted by TV Web, that Ahsoka would return to Star Wars: Rebels.
 It is just a matter of when will the right time be to bring her back into the picture.

 It obviously did not happen in Season 3, but with more pieces of evidence coming into view, the upcoming season of Star Wars: Rebels is now the best bet.